-Measurement of Antibody against aquaporin-4 is used to diagnose optic neuromyelitis (NMO) and related disorders, including recurrent transverse myelitis and recurrent optic neuritis.
-The measurement of aquaporin-4 antibodies is still used for the differential diagnosis of spectrum disorders from multiple sclerosis at the onset of the disease, as well as for monitoring the efficacy of treatment.
+Measurement of antibodies against aquaporin-4 is used to diagnose neuromyelitis optica (NMO) and related disorders, including recurrent transverse myelitis and recurrent optic neuritis.
+The measurement of aquaporin-4 antibodies is still used for the differential diagnosis of disorders of neuromyelitis optica spectrum from multiple sclerosis at the onset of the disease, as well as for monitoring the efficacy of treatment.

 More information on optical neuromyelitis

-Optical neuromyelitis (NMO), also known as Devic's disease, is a serious, relapsing, autoimmune, inflammatory and demyelinating disease of the central nervous system that mainly affects the optic nerves and spinal cord.
-The disease is now seen as a spectrum of autoimmune diseases (called optic neuromyelitis or NMOSD spectrum disorders), where autoantibodies target the astrocyte-4 water channel molecule called aquaporin-4 (AQP4).
+Neuromyelitis optica (NMO), also known as Devic's disease, is a serious, relapsing, autoimmune, inflammatory, and demyelinating disease of the central nervous system that mainly affects the optic nerves and spinal cord.
+The disease is now seen as a spectrum of autoimmune diseases (called neuromyelitis optica spectrum disorders or NMOSD), where autoantibodies target the astrocyte water channel molecule called aquaporin-4 (AQP4).
 Brain damage occurs in 60% of NMOSD patients and approximately 10% have symptoms similar to multiple sclerosis.
 Children tend to have greater brain involvement than adults, and brain damage is more symptomatic than in adult patients.

-Treatments for NMOSD include corticosteroids and plasmapheresis during acute attacks and mycophenolate mofetil, azathioprine and rituximab to prevent relapses.
-Interferon-β, a treatment used in multiple sclerosis, worsens NMOSD.
-Therefore, early diagnosis and initiation of appropriate immunosuppressive therapy is important for optimizing clinical outcome and preventing relapses.
+Treatments for NMOSD include corticosteroids and plasmapheresis during acute attacks and mycophenolate mofetil, azathioprine, and rituximab to prevent relapses.
+Interferon-beta, a treatment used in multiple sclerosis, worsens NMOSD.
+Therefore, early diagnosis and initiation of appropriate immunosuppressive therapy are important for optimizing clinical outcomes and preventing relapses.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.